On Policy Evaluation with Aggregate Time-Series Shocks: Empirical Example

-We illustrate the performance of our algorithm in a Monte-Carlo experiment.
-To construct this simulation, we rely on the data and analysis from \cite{nakamura2014fiscal}, where the authors investigate the relationship between government spending and state GDP growth.
+In \cite{nakamura2014fiscal}, the authors investigate the relationship between government spending and state GDP growth.
 They use state data on total military procurement for 1966 through 2006 and combine it with U.S. Bureau of Economic Analysis state GDP and state employment datasets.
-The authors complement these data with the oil prices data from the St. Louis Federal Reserve’s FRED database and state-level inflation series constructed by \cite{del1998aggregate} and their inflation calculations for after 1995.
+The authors complement these data with the oil prices data from the St. Louis Federal Reserve’s FRED database, the state-level inflation series constructed by \cite{del1998aggregate}, and their own inflation calculations after 1995.

-A crucial quantity that \cite{nakamura2014fiscal} want to capture by estimating growth-spending relationship is an open economy relative multiplier.
-They compare different U.S. states and study their reaction to aggregate military spending fluctuations in a panel setting.
-They argue that this strategy allows them to control for common shocks (such as monetary policy).
+By estimating the growth-spending relationship, \cite{nakamura2014fiscal} want to capture the open-economy fiscal multiplier.
+The authors compare different U.S. states and study their reaction to fluctuations in aggregate military spending.
+They argue that this strategy allows them to control for other aggregate variables (such as monetary policy).
 It also allows them to account for the potential endogeneity of local procurement spending.

-To illustrate their approach, we introduce some notation — also used in our simulations below.
-For a generic observation -- a state $i$, and a generic period $t$, denote per capita output growth in state $i$ from year $t-2$ to $t$ by $Y_{it}$.\footnote{The authors advocate for using two-year changes instead of one-year changes together with leads and lags.} Similarly, denote two-year growth in per capita military procurement spending in state $i$ and year $t$, normalized by output, in year $t-2$, by $W_{it}$.
+To illustrate their approach, we introduce some notation.
+For a generic observation -- a state $i$, and a generic period $t$, -- denote per capita output growth in state $i$ from year $t-2$ to $t$ by $Y_{it}$.
+Similarly, denote two-year growth in per capita military procurement spending in state $i$ and year $t$, normalized by output in year $t-2$ by $W_{it}$.
 Finally, let $Z_t$ be the change in total national procurement from year $t-2$ to $t$.
-This leads to a dataset with $n =51$ states and $T =39$ periods.
+The final dataset has $n =51$ states and $T =39$ periods.

-In their baseline specification, the authors interact state fixed effects with the fluctuations in aggregate military spending and use this interaction as an IV for state-level military procurement.
-This exercise is equivalent to running state-by-state regressions to estimate the exposures and then use the weights based on these estimated exposures in a TSLS.
-More preciesly, the authors first construct $D_i$ by estimating the regression for every unit $i$: